tirthd16/dockeys/README.md

 [Chrome Web Store](https://chromewebstore.google.com/detail/docskeys/mmmomengbindngnkjblabjebdfmaiccj) |
 [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/docskeys/)

-Install from source
+### Install from source

+#### Chrome
-- Check out this repository
+- Clone or download this repository
-- Navigate to chrome://extensions in Chrome
+- Navigate to `chrome://extensions` in Chrome
 - Toggle into Developer Mode
 - Click on "Load Unpacked Extension..."
 - Select the docskeys folder

+#### Firefox
+- Clone or download the [firefox branch](https://github.com/tirthd16/dockeys/tree/firefox) of this repository
+- Navigate to `about:debugging` in Firefox
+- Click on "This Firefox"
+- Click on "Load Temporary Add-on..."
+- Select the manifest.json file from the docskeys folder

 ## Usage